 Here are some of the most frequently asked questions.
 If you need further assistance please call or email.

-A clinical psychologist is an allied health professional who has completed six to seven years of training at university, including a postgraduate Masters or Doctoral degree in clinical psychology assessment and treatment.
+A clinical psychologist is an allied health professional who has completed six to seven years of training at university, including a postgraduate Masters or Doctoral degree in clinical psychology assessment and treatment followed by two years of post-graduate supervised work.
 They have been endorsed by the Psychology Board of Australia as having higher level postgraduate qualifications and training in clinical psychology assessment and treatment of mental disorders.

 If you do not want Medicare to have a record of your attendance at a psychiatrist or psychologist, you do not care about receiving a Medicare rebate, or you are not eligible for a Medicare rebate (overseas visitors), you do not need a referral.
 A valid referral is essential if you want to claim a Medicare rebate.